-Metacomet LLC, a US incorporated limited company is a shareholder of AGHL.
+Metacomet LLC, a US incorporated limited company, is a shareholder of AGHL.
 Affiliated companies of Metacomet LLC participate on the syndicate.

 On 11 October 2021, Alchemy Special Opportunities Fund IV LP ("Alchemy") committed to invest \$90m in AGHL.
 Alchemy's investment in AGHL was completed on 11 February 2022, following receipt of regulatory approvals.
-A key element of that investment was to allow AGHL to provide underwriting capacity to support the Apollo managed Syndicates 1969 and 1971.
-AGHL has provided capacity for the 2022 year of account through Apollo No. 16 Limited ("APL16").
-APL16 is a wholly owned subsidiary of AGHL and has underwritten capacity of £54m on the syndicate for the 2023 year of account (2022 year of account: £47m).
+A key element of that investment was to allow AGHL to provide underwriting capacity to support the Apollo managed syndicates 1969 and 1971.
+AGHL has provided capacity for the 2022 and subsequent years of account through Apollo No. 16 Limited ("APL16").
+APL16 is a wholly owned subsidiary of AGHL which has underwritten capacity of £135m on the syndicate for the 2023 year of account (2022 year of account: £105m).